 The papers included here were initially presented at the International Conference on Cognitive Modeling held in August 2016 at Penn State.
-The editors of this Special Issue of topiCS were also co-chairs of the conference.
-Reitter's work on this introduction was supported by the NSF (BCS-1457992); Ritter's in part by ONR (N00014-15-1-2275); the conference itself was supported by an NSF grant (BCS-1613241).
+The editors of this topiCS issue were also co-chairs of the conference.
+Reitter's work on this issue was supported in part by the NSF (BCS-1457992); Ritter's in part by ONR (N00014-15-1-2275); the conference itself was supported by the NSF (BCS-1613241).